Blog

 Airmen in flying career fields may be exposed to hazardous amounts of ionizing radiation, which comes from outside the Earth’s atmosphere.
 Though a relatively small amount of this radiation reaches Earth, most planes fly at an altitude where they are exposed to much higher levels of cosmic radiation.

 The World Health Organization (WHO) International Agency for Research on Cancer (IARC) says that Ionizing radiation causes cancer in humans.
 It has also been linked to reproductive problems.
-While they were not looking as cosmic ionizing radiation in their study, other studies have shown that airline pilots and flight attendants have a higher rate of some forms of cancer.
-In fact, woman who flew more than five years had 50% more risk of breast cancer compared to the average population.
+While they were not looking at cosmic ionizing radiation in their study, other studies have shown that airline pilots and flight attendants have a higher rate of some forms of cancer.
+In fact, women who flew for more than five years had 50% more risk of breast cancer compared to the average population.
 Airline crew were also at a significantly increased risk of skin cancer.

 Agent Orange on C-123